GregBrimble/playground/report/report.md

 ## Task 2

+Task 2 was completed in the attached Jupyter Notebook, **not** in the Tensorflow Playground.
+The neural network itself is trained using a standard gradient-descent and had six inputs: the same four as in the PSO task, as well as $x^2$ and $y^2$.

 ### 2.1 Evolving the Network Structure

-To create a neural network which could be structurally evolved with GP, we first set the number of hidden layers to 4.
-This operates as an upper limit, where evolution is free to choose the number of nodes in each layer (its width), and if zero or one, the layer is essentially non-existent.
+To create a neural network which could be structurally evolved with GP, we firmly set the number of hidden layers to 4.
+Although this sounds like it would be too prescriptive, this value actually operates as an upper limit, where evolution is free to choose the number of nodes in each layer, and if zero or one, the layer is omitted.

+The structure is encoded in a simple list of integers representing the width of each hidden layer at that index.
+For example, `[2, 3, 1, 4]` has a three hidden layers, with two nodes in the first, three in the second, (the third is omitted), and four in the final.

 ### 2.2 Further Evolutions